 Why it may not be a bad outing for the BJP in UP after all

-New Delhi, May 08: On of the main factors behind the Bharatiya Janata Party (BJP) storming to power in 2014 was their performance in Uttar Pradesh where the saffron party won 73 out of the 80 seats.
+New Delhi, May 08: One of the main factors behind the Bharatiya Janata Party (BJP) storming to power in 2014 was their performance in Uttar Pradesh where the saffron party won 73 out of the 80 seats.
 The BJP would like to repeat the performance in the politically most important state even this time around, but the equations in 2019 are different.

 The BSP and SP have joined hands and are set to give a stiff fight to the BJP.
-The vote share from the last election shows that SP-BSP combined got more votes than BJP in 2014, and this was probably one of the reasons Akhilesh and Mayawati decided to stitch an alliance.
-The Congress is going solo in UP and Priyanka Gandhi has been in-charge of Eastern UP, and she is bound to have an impact.
+The vote share data from the last election shows that SP-BSP combined got more votes than the BJP in 2014, and this was probably one of the reasons Akhilesh and Mayawati decided to stitch an alliance.
+The Congress is going solo in UP and Priyanka Gandhi has been made in-charge of the Eastern UP, and she is bound to have an impact.

 Also Read | Jats hold key for victory in Uttar Pradesh's Muzaffarnagar

 The opinion polls and surveys show that the BJP may not be able to win as many seats in Uttar Pradesh as it did last time.
 The shortfall could be as many as 20 seats.
-Almost all the major survey that came out before the MCC came into effect predicted that the BJP may win anywhere between 45-55 seats of the 80 seats in UP.
-This shortfall would hurt the saffron Party.
+Almost all the major surveys that came out before the MCC came into effect predicted that the BJP may win anywhere between 45-55 seats out of the 80 seats in UP.
+This shortfall would hurt the saffron party.

 We spoke to a veteran journalist who has been following the politics of Uttar Pradesh for over two decades, and he told OneIndia that things may not turnout to be that bad for the BJP as surveys have predicted.

 Significant changes have taken place in the political landscape of Uttar Pradesh in the last few weeks.
 An alliance, in this case SP-BSP, would work well if there is effective vote transfer.
 This means that on seats where one ally is contesting, the other alliance partner must convey effectively to their voters that they are in alliance and they should vote for their ally.
-Will this actually happen on ground?
+Will this actually happen on the ground?
 Will the BSP voters vote for SP where Mayawati has not fielded candidates?

 Also Read | Priyanka likens Modi to 'Duryodhana', hits back at PM for insulting 'martyr' Rajiv Gandhi